Young Musicians' Summer School course content

 Performance Workshops

-Project orchestra
+Project Orchestra

 There is nothing quite like playing in an orchestra.
 So many people, so many parts, all playing together to create one beautiful sound with soaring melodies and beautiful harmonies.
 You’ll meet new friends and work together with them to develop your listening and ensemble playing skills.
-Perform music from a variety of genres, including a new piece specially written by a Trinity Laban graduate composer!
+Perform music from a variety of genres, including premiering a new piece specially written by a Trinity Laban graduate composer!

 Creative Ensemble